ietf-wg-cellar/ebml-specification/specification.markdown

 `<element>` element are not sufficient to clearly communicate how the defined EBML Element is intended to be implemented.
-For instance, one EBML Element might only be mandatory if another EBML Element is present, or as another example, the default value of an EBML Element might derive from a related Element's content.
+For instance, one EBML Element might only be mandatory if another EBML Element is present.
+As another example, the default value of an EBML Element might be derived from a related Element's content.
 In these cases where the Element's definition is conditional or advanced implementation notes are needed, one or many `<implementation_note>` elements can be used to store that information.
-The `<implementation_note>` refers to a specific attribute of the parent `<element>` as expressed by the `note_attribute` attribute (#note-attribute).
+The `<implementation_note>` refers to a specific attribute of the parent `<element>` as expressed by the `note_attribute` attribute (see (#note-attribute)).

 ### \<implementation_note> Attributes